vinayk94/Dehyping_LLMs/LLMs for legacy_code_modernization.md

    - Structural edges reveal code organization
    - Contextual navigation across both dimensions

+When processing code, the components work together in sequence:
+1. The ingestion pipeline first converts code into ASTs and builds the graph
+2. The comprehension pipeline then traverses and enriches this graph
+3. The knowledge graph enables querying this enriched understanding

 # CodeConcise in Practice: From Authorization to Stored Procedures

 ## Understanding the Authorization Example